sagebind/windows-registry/README.md

 # Windows Registry Wrapper
 A small library for accessing and manipulating the Windows registry.
+For that one time that you need to access the Windows registry in a PHP application.

 ## Requirements
 - Microsoft Windows (Vista or newer) or Windows Server (Windows Server 2003 or newer)
 - PHP [com_dotnet](http://php.net/manual/en/book.com.php) extension

 ## Installation